-Figure 7 Anomaly detection of 601318 in a 7 days period.
+Figure 7 Anomaly Detection of 601318 in a 7 Days’ Period

 We can see that on 2019-02-13 where is set to 0 in the right, we observed abnormal volume and price jump that differs a lot from previous trends.
 This shows a possible point of anomaly behavior.

 5. Conclusion